 It is important to mention the CHOQUEQUIRAO A.C.R.

-In the Cusco Region, in December 2010, the "Choquequirao Regional Conservation Area" was created, covering an area of 103,814.39 ha and including part of the provinces of Anta and La Convención.
+(Regional Conservation Area), create on 2010 in the Cusco Region and covering an area of 103,814.39 ha, including part of the provinces of Anta and La Convención.

 The Choquequirao A.C.R. encloses wonderful ecosystems of puna, humid montane forests and dry forests, also it houses important Inca archaeological centers; its unique scenic beauty and its high diversity in endemic flora and fauna make it an attractive tourist destination.